deathaplenty/Auramance/skills/magic/auramancy.md

 - Level 1: Can use Auramancy
 - Level 2: Access to offensive spells
 - level 5: Can enchant
-- level 7: The inconveniences of life no longer burden you as you are now close enough to Aura to subsist off of it. ([Satiety]({{ site.baseurl }}{% link mechanics/satiety.md %}) maxed any time Aura is full *or* Satiety mechanic removed)

 ## Related Checks
 -Vs target evasion